-She is a member of the Investment Advisory Board of Scottish Equity Partners LLP, a Trustee of the Leadership Foundation for Higher Education, a Fellow of The Royal Society of Edinburgh and a member of RSE's Business Innovation Forum.
+She is a member of the Investment Advisory Board of Scottish Equity Partners LLP, Leadership Foundation, a Fellow of The Royal Society of Edinburgh and a member of RSE's Business Innovation Forum and a Patron of Social Investment Scotland.
 She has sat on the policy advisory boards of the Social Market Foundation and Reform Scotland and holds Honorary Doctorates from Strathclyde University and UWS.